On TinyML and Cybersecurity: Electric Vehicle Charging Infrastructure Use Case: Case Study: Electric Vehicle Charging Infrastructure

-In this work, an attack scenario proposed by ElHussini et al. is specifically focused on~\cite{10.1145/3437258}.
-In this attack, an adversary could manipulate an EVCS to cause a traffic bottleneck by altering the charging schedules of EVs.
+In an attack scenario proposed by ElHussini et al.~\cite{10.1145/3437258}, an adversary could manipulate an EVCS to cause a traffic bottleneck by altering the charging schedules of EVs.
 The attack unfolds in several steps: First, the attacker locates the EVCS using tools such as Shodan and Censys, gaining access to IP addresses and ports.
 Then, by exploiting security weaknesses such as default usernames and passwords found in manufacturers' manuals, the attacker takes control of the EVCS.
 This control enables the manipulation of EV charging schedules, redirecting charging traffic to specific locations and times, ultimately creating a bottleneck in the power grid.
-Finally, the attacker triggers disruptions at the grid level by coordinating sudden surges in power demand or reverse power flows from EVs back to the grid.
+Finally, the attacker triggers disruptions at the grid level by coordinating sudden surges in power demand or reversing power flows from EVs back to the grid.
 These orchestrated attacks can lead to frequency instability, progressive failures, and imbalances between power demand and supply.

+There are several other attacks, such as FDI, where attackers manipulate data transmission between EVSEs and management systems, leading to overcharging batteries or disrupting grid stability~\cite{hamdare2023cybersecurity}.
+Malware injections target publicly accessible EVSE units, introducing malicious software that can compromise the entire EVCS ecosystem, including the CMS and the power grid~\cite{hamdare2023cybersecurity}.

+Additionally, poor database implementation can be exploited to insert, update, or delete data in the database through SQL injection attacks.
+This vulnerability enables attackers to inject malicious SQL commands to manipulate the database.
+They can execute commands affecting users' ability to charge, modify charging station location data, or alter station availability status, potentially causing public safety issues~\cite{gottumukkala2019cyber}.